indaco/TWXML_UI/README.md

 - Check jobs status with one click
 - Retrieve jobs results with one click
 - Glossary:
-  - Add, update or delete entries editing the `app_server/public/glossary_dictionary.json` file)
+  - Add, update or delete entries editing the `app_server/public/glossary_dictionary.json` file

-*TWXML APIs not yet fully covered (v.0.2.0)*: Postman or similar is still required if you want to do something like:
+*Current version (v.0.2.0) doesn't fully cover TWXML APIs*: Postman or similar are still required if you want to do something like:
 - Filters creations and usage
 - Scoring
 - Prescriptive job and results